phantomstudios/css-components/README.md

 - `--css` The path to the CSS file you want to generate a component from.
 This can also be a recursive glob pattern allowing you to scan your entire components directory.
 - `--output` The filename for the output file.
 Defaults to `styles.ts` which will be saved in the same directory as the CSS file.
+- `--overwrite` If the output file already exists, this will overwrite it.
+Defaults to `false`.

 Example to generate components from all CSS files in the components directory: